CiscoDevNet/intersight-tfb-iks/README.md

     device_name = Name of the Virtual Machine Provider you wish to add. i.e vCenter

-    portgroup = Name of the portgroup(s) to be used in this provider
+    portgroup = Name of the portgroup(s) to be used in this provider.
+Please enter this as a list, eg. ["Management"] and mark it as HCL

     datastore = Name of the datastore to be used with this provider.